x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains.md

 # Manage accepted domains in Exchange Online

 When you add your domain to Microsoft 365 or Office 365, it's called an accepted domain.
-This means that users in this domain can send and receive mail.
+This functionality of an accepted domain means that users in this domain can send and receive mail.
 For more information on how to add your domain to Microsoft 365 or Office 365 using the Microsoft 365 admin center, see [Add a domain to Microsoft 365 or Office 365](/microsoft-365/admin/setup/add-domain).

 After you add your domain using the Microsoft 365 admin center, you can use the Exchange admin center (EAC) to view your accepted domains and configure the domain type.